Ground turkey: Fatty acids

 The composition of fatty acids found in the ground turkey samples include cis-octadecenoates, linoleate, palmitate, stearate, cis-hexadecenoates, and trans-octadecenoates.
 Scientists found trans fatty acids in every sample due to the diets of turkeys.
 Ground turkey and ground beef have similar percentages of fatty acid content.

 Visible fat

-The average overall fat content per 100g of ground turkey is 8.5 grams compared to 5.9 grams of total fat found in extra lean ground beef.
+The average overall fat content per 100 g of ground turkey is 8.5 grams compared to 5.9 grams of total fat found in extra lean ground beef.

 Cholesterol

-In retail raw ground turkey samples, the mean cholesterol content is 81 mg per 100g; similar to the mean of 78 mg per 100g of raw ground beef product.
+In retail raw ground turkey samples, the mean cholesterol content is 81 mg per 100 g; similar to the mean of 78 mg per 100 g of raw ground beef product.

 Food safety

 According to the American Meat Institute (AMI), USDA inspectors oversee turkey plant operations and ensure that federal food safety rules are obeyed.
-The AMI Vice President James H. Hodges said that the turkey industry's preventative approach, including “a series of food safety hurdles” is key in reducing instances of harmful bacteria in turkey products.
+The AMI Vice President James H. Hodges said that the turkey industry's preventative approach, including "a series of food safety hurdles" is key in reducing instances of harmful bacteria in turkey products.
 Regulations emphasize keeping facilities and equipment sanitary at all times.